evlutz/Operating-Systems/Distributed_Game_of_Life/README.md

 Message types used to synchronize threads and decide game state:

-`RANGE`: Sent from main thread to worker threads to assign a range of rows to compute the new generation for.
+`RANGE`: Sent from main thread to worker threads to assign a range of rows to compute the new generation for. <br>
-`GO`: Sent from main thread to worker threads to start computing the new generation.
+`GO`: Sent from main thread to worker threads to start computing the new generation.<br>
-`GENDONE`: Sent from worker threads to main thread to indicate that the new generation has been computed.
+`GENDONE`: Sent from worker threads to main thread to indicate that the new generation has been computed.<br>
-`ALLDONE`: Sent from worker threads to main, indicates pre-set number of generations have been reached `STOP`: Sent from main thread to worker threads to terminate the game, used if a redundant generation is reached.
+`ALLDONE`: Sent from worker threads to main, indicates pre-set number of generations have been reached<br>
+`STOP`: Sent from main thread to worker threads to terminate the game, used if a redundant generation is reached.<br>

 ### Notes